 The Only Chocolate Chip Cookie Recipe You'll Ever Need

 There are some basic recipes that you spend forever searching for, determined to find 'the one.'
 I know I'm not alone.
 Those staple meals and recipes that you can file away in your memory and make in a pinch, without stress or the need to reference anything.
 They're no-fail, sure to impress anyone and satisfy any craving.
 Wouldn't it be the icing on the cake if your 'one' recipe was also healthy?
-Guilt-free, no need to worry about anyone's dietary restrictions if you're cooking or baking for guests!
+Guilt-free, no need to think twice about downing the whole pan or worry about anyone's dietary restrictions if you're cooking or baking for guests!

 (Makes 12 cookies)

 - 3/4 c coconut sugar